Raz-js/AnyStatus/README.md

  Then open `main.py` and your custom status is ready :)
  Send `<prefix><activity> = <text>` in any discord channel to change your status.
 Example: `--playing = Minecraft` You can alternatively run `chmod +x run.sh` in the console and open `run.sh` afterwards or open `run.bat` if you're a windows user for automatic package installation and quick launch.
+🛑 AnyStatus only works on discord.py 1.7.3, keep that in mind!
 Also remember that it can take up to 5 minutes to update your status